A Geolocation-Aware Multimodal Approach for Ecological Prediction: Discussion and Conclusion

-Our results demonstrated that combining text with RS imagery beats approaches relying only on one individual modality, i.e. "Text only'' or "Image only'' approach.
-Moreover, the proposed integration of spatial neighbours consistently provides an additional gain in performance, underlining the benefits of incorporating spatial information for modelling geospatial processes.
-Text is most beneficial for variables governed by broad-scale processes (climate, edaphic, population), while variables driven by local features (vegetation) remain dominated by imagery.
-Variables that were poorly predicted from remote sensing alone (e.g., geological and hydrological variables) exhibit a marginal gain from spatial context, and no clear benefit from text integration, suggesting that insufficient relevant information was found in the text data.
+We evaluate GAMMA on the simultaneous prediction of 103 environmental variables from SWECO25 \citep{kulling2024sweco25}, integrating aerial imagery and Wikipedia-derived habitat descriptions over the Swiss territory.
+Our results demonstrate that integrating two modalities, text and RS imagery, outperforms approaches relying only on one individual modality, i.e. ``Text only'' or ``Image only'' approach.
+Moreover, the proposed integration of spatial neighbours with geolocation embeddings consistently provides an additional gain in performance, underlining the benefits of incorporating spatial information for modelling geospatial processes.
+We analyse the benefits of each modality: Text proves to be most beneficial for variables governed by broad-scale processes (climate, edaphic, population), while variables driven by local features (vegetation) benefit mostly from features extracted from imagery.
+Variables that were poorly predicted from remote sensing alone (e.g., geological and hydrological variables) exhibit a marginal gain from spatial context, and no clear benefit from text integration, suggesting that insufficient relevant information was found in either modality.
+This points to a limitation of our experimental setup: performance is ultimately bounded by the information content of the available modalities, and some environmental processes may require dedicated observational sources not considered here.
+A further limitation concerns the risk of spatial overfitting.
+Despite the spatial block split, the model may exploit spurious correlations or geographic sampling biases rather than learning transferable semantic content.
+In particular, it remains unclear whether specific “prototype” words dominate predictions at certain locations and how this affects generalisation \citep{chen2023protoclip}.
+Disentangling genuine semantic learning from geographic memorisation is an open problem that warrants dedicated investigation in future work.

-Despite promising results, this work presents several potential limitations.
-First, the scale of the study is limited to Switzerland.
-While some text-image datasets cover the entire Earth \citep{daroya2025wildsat}, no dataset similar to SWECO25 exists at a global scale with a sufficient spatial resolution, to the best knowledge of the authors, limiting the potential to evaluate such an approach at the global scale.
-Second, our experiments only evaluate exploiting Wikipedia articles in English.
-Extending to multilingual settings and additional textual resources beyond Wikipedia could improve coverage and robustness.
-Finally, the risk of spatial overfitting cannot be excluded, particularly whether specific “prototype” words dominate predictions at certain locations and how this affects generalisation.
-Despite the spatial block split, the model may learn spurious correlations and sampling biases rather than true semantic content, an issue difficult to quantify in experimental settings.

-Overall, this work demonstrates that sparse, weakly geolocated text can reliably improve spatial regression of environmental variables when integrated through an explicit spatial context model.
-We hope this work encourages further integration of knowledge from more diverse resources for various applications at the global scale.
+Overall, this work demonstrates that representing heterogeneous ecological data as location-aware tokens enables flexible and scalable multimodal integration.
+We hope this work facilitates further integration of various data sources in ecological applications at a large scale.